Culantro / Mexican coriander

 Seeding depth

-Long coriander, also called Mexican coriander or Culantro in its native country, belongs to the umbelliferae family.
+Long coriander, also called Mexican coriander, Culantro, or Recao, it belongs to the umbelliferae family.
 It grows as a biennial herbaceous plant and forms long lanceolate leaves that grow in a rosette and a thin taproot.
 In the second year, a branched inflorescence is formed.
 All parts of the plant, especially the leaves, emit an intense odor reminiscent of fresh coriander leaves.
+This plant is also known in Vietnam as ngo gai.
+In Puerto Rico, it is used as a key ingredient in many traditional dishes.
+It can be boiled into beans, soups and added to rice for aromatic and flavorful enhancements.
+It is not recommended to eat raw.

 Origin: